abcd567a/two-receivers/README.md

 ## Installs two independent piaware receivers on one RPi </br>

 ## Please do NOT use a microSD card which already has dump1090-mutability or dump1090-fa installed.
-## This script requires a fresh 32-bit Raspberry Pi OS image written to microSD card.
+## This script requires a fresh 32-bit or 64-bit Raspberry Pi OS image written to microSD card.
 The script will itself install dump1090 (mutability or flightwaware, whichever you choose). </br>

-## (1) Write Raspberry Pi OS (32-bit) to microSD card, enable SSH, enable WiFi (if needed), Power-up </br>
+## (1) Write Raspberry Pi OS (32-bit or 64-bit) to microSD card, enable SSH, enable WiFi (if needed), Power-up </br>
 ## (2) Serialize dongles as follows </br>
 (a) Plug-in both DVB-T dongles into RPi </br></br>
 (b) Issue following command to install serialization software: </br>